THIS BRIEF ANSWER NEEDS AN EDIT:

 AFTER THE EDIT, THE BRIEF ANSWER IS NOW ACCOMPLISHED:

-Yes, Alan Simpson will likely inherit from Rebecca Sweeney’s estate because she intended him to and treated him like her son.
+Yes, Alan Simpson will likely inherit from Rebecca Sweeney’s estate because she intended for him to inherit and treated him like her son.
 To inherit under the California doctrine of equitable adoption, a claimant must prove the following by clear and convincing evidence: 1) the existence of an agreement or intent to adopt and 2) subsequent objective conduct indicating a mutual recognition of a parent-child relationship.

 Here, Alan satisfies the intent requirement because Rebecca expressed her desire to adopt Alan to her sister, an attorney, Alan, and her husband on numerous occasions.
 Alan also satisfies the parent-child relationship requirement because he and Rebecca loved and cared for each other as mother and son.
 Accordingly, Alan will likely prove each element by clear and convincing evidence and inherit from Rebecca’s estate as her equitably adopted son.